stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 ## July

 {:#ccdelegation}
-- **Chain code delegation:** Jurvis Tan [posted][jt delegation] about his work with Jesse Posner on a method (now called [Chain Code Delegation][BIPs
-  #2004]/BIP89) for splitting the extended private key of a partially trusted
-  collaborative custody provider such that the provider cannot reconstruct the customer's full wallet.
+- **Chain code delegation:** Jurvis Tan [posted][jt delegation] about his work with Jesse Posner on a method (now called [Chain Code Delegation][BIPs #2004]/BIP89) for sharing only half of the BIP32 HD extended key with a partially trusted collaborative custody provider, keeping the chain code part private.
+This way, the provider cannot reconstruct the customer's full wallet.
 The method can be used either blinded (for complete privacy while still leveraging the provider's key security) or non-blinded (allowing the provider to enforce policy at the cost of revealing the specific transactions being signed to the provider).

 ## August